luismaiaDEVSCOPE/mlops-airflow/aulas/aula2_mlop_infra/README.md

-# Lesson 2: MLOps & Infrastructure (Docker-first Practical)
+# Class II: Deep-dive into MLOps & Infrastructure

 ## Goal
 Get hands-on with MLOps infrastructure by running MLflow and a model-serving API directly from Docker containers.
 Learn experiment tracking, model registry, and how to use your trained model via an API.